FAITH WITHOUT WORKS

 An empty soft drink can is no great tragedy, but I’ve often wondered how many folks who claim to be Christians are like that can.
 They have the right label.
-They go to church that they sing the hymns and they listen to a sermon.
+They go to church where they sing the hymns and they listen to a sermon.
 But they are really just empty cans with a colorful label.
 There is no life in them.

 This is the problem with which James deals in this passage.
 It is the problem of inward emptiness.
 It is the problem of faith without works.

 He began this chapter dealing with the problem of discrimination and partiality within the church service.
 He pointed out that we who are believers in Christ ought not to hold that faith while committing the sin of discrimination.

 He now takes that specific lesson and expands it into a general principle -- that faith ought to produce a visible reaction in the life of the believer.

 What use is it, my brethren, if a man says he has faith, but he has no works?
 Can that faith save him?
 (James 2:14).

 A number of years ago, a television commercial for a fast food restaurant featured a little old lady returning to the counter holding her hamburger and asking a penetrating question: “Where’s the beef?”
 This chapter asks a similar question: “Where’s the works?”

 James asks two questions in this verse.
 They are both rhetorical question.
 In each case, the answer is obvious.